The Nuclear AMRC is a partner in a host of collaborative research and development projects, supported by UK and international funding programmes.

 Current collaborative R&D projects at the Nuclear AMRC include:

 - Advanced manufacturing for SMR pressure vessels – a four-year collaboration with the US Electric Power Research Institute (EPRI) to develop new manufacturing and fabrication methods for reactor pressure vessels.
 The project aims to reduce the total time needed to produce a SMR pressure vessel from three to four years to less than 12 months.
-In the first phase, we have developed electron beam welding techniques for vessel sections made from metal powder using hot isostatic pressing.
+In the first phase, we have developed electron beam welding techniques for vessel sections made from metal powder using hot isostatic pressing – download the case study.
 The project is funded by the US Department of Energy, and involves industrial partners on both sides of the Atlantic including Sheffield Forgemasters.

 - SafeG – a European collaboration to develop and demonstrate the safety of gas-cooled fast reactors through innovative materials, technologies and processes.
 We are contributing to research into sensors and instrumentation, and material development and testing.
 SafeG is funded by the Horizon 2020 Euratom programme and involves 14 partners across Europe.

 - Advanced Construction Technology – an international collaboration to develop advanced construction technologies that can reduce the cost of new nuclear builds by more than 10 per cent, led by GE Hitachi Nuclear Energy and supported by the US Department of Energy’s National Reactor Innovation Center with $5.8 million funding.
 We are contributing our expertise in sensor development and welding, including weld simulation.

 - Nucobam (nuclear components based on additive manufacturing) – manufacturing, characterisation and validation studies to assess additive manufacturing as a method for producing components for the nuclear sector.
 The €2.5 million project is funded by Horizon 2020, and led by CEA of France with 12 partners from across Europe.